 Can It Be Used for Living Expenses?

-The TEACH Grant is intended to fund coursework (up to $4,000 annually) for students who are in the process of or will one day complete the coursework required to begin a teaching career.
-Consider consulting with the financial aid department of the school the student is attending to see if these funds can also be used for living expenses.
+The TEACH Grant is intended to fund educational expenses (up to $3,772 annually) for students who are in the process of or will one day complete the coursework required to begin a teaching career.
+As a form of federal student aid, it should be usable for living expenses.

 Pros and Cons of a TEACH Grant